brooklynrail/brooklynrail-platform/content/events/2020/06/fausta-squatriti-and-choghakate-kazarian.md

 ---
-title: Fausta Squatriti and Choghakate Kazarian
+title: Fausta Squatriti with Choghakate Kazarian
 summary: Graphic artist and writer Fausta Squatriti will discuss their work with curator and art historian, Choghakate Kazarian of the Brooklyn Rail.
 date: 2020-06-17 13:00:00 -0500